States We Lend In

 An additional final confirmation from both parties will be required before closing, This is usually referred to as a “settlement” letter, and will note the gift for the transaction.

-Technically, the trigger for a gift tax is any gift of cash, real estate equity, or other assets with a value in excess of $15,000.
+Technically, the trigger for a gift tax is any gift of cash, real estate equity, or other assets with a value in excess of the $19,000 annual exclusion amount per recipient.
 Many people get around this by making multiple gifts.
-For example, your mother could gift you $15,000 in equity, and your father could do the same, and then both of your parents could also make gifts of equity to your spouse, resulting in $60,000 in real estate equity that can be applied to the market sales price.
+For example, your mother could gift you $19,000 in equity, and your father could do the same, and then both of your parents could also make gifts of equity to your spouse, resulting in $76,000 in real estate equity that can be applied to the market sales price.
 Additionally when the annual gift amount is exceeded the tax free lifetime gift allowable can be tapped.

 As a buyer and recipient of the gift, you wouldn’t be liable for the gift tax.
 That’s because the gift tax is paid by the giver.
-Additionally, they can give gifts of $15,000 per year up to a lifetime limit that varies but currently is over 11 million dollars.
+Additionally, they can give gifts of $19,000 per year per recipient up to a lifetime exemption of $15 million per individual.
 Check with your accountant or tax professional if you are worried about tax implications causing problems for your parents or grandparents who are helping you buy their home.

 The positives of getting a gift of equity when buying a home are many.
 The main thing is that you’ll be starting out your home mortgage owing less than you would if you had to finance the entire value of the home or if you had to come up with a bunch of cash.